mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-05-10-kate-k-portrait.md

   feature: paperfaces-kate-k-lg.jpg
   thumb: paperfaces-kate-k-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, Sktchy, black and white]
+tags: [portrait, illustration, paper by 53, sktchy, black and white]
 ---

 PaperFaces portrait of a [Kate K.](http://sktchy.com/7Btae) inspired by a photograph on Sktchy.